Gazer/px-flutter/README.md

 Please check the email that you are using to create the preferenceId.
 Some emails in the original documentation gives problems so try to use a real email.

 Also, check that the email used to create the preferenceId is not the same as the used to create the MarcadoPago account.

+#### Does this package support null-safe?

+Yes, from version 0.1.0 we support null-safety on Dart

 ## Need help?